Jared Dines

 Jared Dines (born October 6, 1989) is an American YouTuber and musician who is known for metalcore-themed and adjacent videos, covers, parodies, and his own original music.
-He is a member of Canadian metalcore band Oni, and a frequent collaborator with musicians such as Howard Jones and Matt Heafy.
+He was a member of Canadian metalcore band Oni, and a frequent collaborator with musicians such as Howard Jones and Matt Heafy.

 Career

 Youtube

 Dines worked as a recording engineer before pursuing YouTube full time.
 He started his YouTube channel to promote his band, They Charge Like Warriors, in 2011.

 His first major success on the platform came in 2014 when he published "10 Styles of Metal".
 Previously only averaging a few hundred views per video, "10 Styles of Metal" was picked up by local news outlets and highlighted by online music journalists.
 It would later garner millions of views.
 As a response, Dines began to produce more skit-based content.
 He gained further popularity from his metal covers of pop songs.
 His following grew as he collaborated with other artists such as Rob Scallon.

 Dines, in competition with Steve Terreberry, became known for playing guitars with an unusual amount of strings.
 In 2017, he was scammed when trying to purchase a 17-string instrument from a fraud luthier.
 However, Dines was later gifted a custom 18-string guitar which he demoed at the 2018 NAMM Show.
 Terreberry responded with a 20-string guitar in 2019.
 At the conclusion of their feud, Terreberry and Dines participated in a charity auction of the instruments.
 The 18-string was purchased by Philip Kaplan after Dines' auction initially failed.